JSAbrahams/mamba_doc/spec/01 keywords.md

 `if`    | Denote start of if expression or statement `then`  | Denote start of then branch of if
 `else`  | Denote start of else branch of if
-`when`  | Denote start of a when expression or statement
+`match` | Denote start of a match expression or statement

 ### Control Flow Statements
 Keyword   | Use